sideme/CyPlanAI/README.md

 - Python 3.8 or higher
 - Node.js 16 or higher and npm/pnpm
-- OpenAI API key (or Anthropic/Ollama for alternative LLM providers)
+- API key for at least one LLM provider:
+  - OpenAI API key (for OpenAI models or embeddings)
+  - Anthropic API key (for Claude models)
+  - DeepSeek API key (for DeepSeek models)
+  - DashScope API key (for Qwen models and document upload)
+  - Or use Ollama for local models

 ### Backend Setup